Tillsonburg Veterinary Centre provides top animal services in Tillsonburg, from pet nutrition to vaccinations.

 Some parasites are zoonotic, which means we are at risk of getting them from animals.
 It is important to discuss with us any concerns you have.

 A veterinarian is the best source for helping you with any behavioural problem.
 We can book you in for an extended appointment time to discuss these problems.
 We will help you start on the right track with your puppy and kitten for socialization and handling.
-If you have an adult with problems, we will work with you through training, prescribing any medications if necessary and referring you to a specialist if necessary.
+If you have an adult with problems, then we will work with you through training, prescribing any medications if necessary and referring you to a specialist if necessary.

 Each year, millions of pets wander from home and many are never found again.
-If your pet is lost, you can increase the chances of finding your companion by microchipping your pet.
+If your pet is lost, then you can increase the chances of finding your companion by microchipping your pet.
 Microchipping is a simple, painless procedure that implants a small microchip under your pet’s skin.
 (The microchip is about the size of a grain of rice.)
-Your pet’s information is then registered in a national database, increasing the chances that your pet will return home if lost.
+Your pet’s information is then registered in a national database, thus increasing the chances that your pet will return home if lost.